 - When John Wesley wrote his “General Rules” he included under “Do no harm” avoiding participation in some societal ills of his day, like slaveholding and trading, and illegally buying or selling goods without paying the duty.
 What might he include today?

 - The Bible tells us we are to share in the ministry of reconciliation (2 Corinthians 5:11-21).
-How does that apply to people of other faiths?
+How does that apply to our relationships with people of other faiths?